Frequently Asked Questions

 Yes.
 The PSC cell banking service is designed for long-term stem cell storage if there are extra cells.
 A Cell Banking Agreement will be provided to each patient.

 The founders of PSC have more than 20 years of experience conducting clinical trials and operating service laboratories under FDA and USDA guidelines.
-Each patients’ cells will be tested for sterility, endotoxin, cell count and identity, and cell viability.
+Each patient’s cells will be tested for sterility, endotoxin, cell count and identity, and cell viability.

 Your physician will review with you the possible risks that are in the Consent Form which is reviewed and approved by the Institutional Review Board (IRB) for each clinical trial.
+Clinical trials with related products using stem cells derived from adipose tissue indicate that adipose derived stem cells have a very good safety profile.

 Cultured stem cells are stem cells that are grown from your originally donated stem cells to provide more stem cells for treatment without need for additional fat collection.
 PSC may culture (grow additional) cells for potential use in future FDA approved clinical trials.